 Should you continue to notice a burning smell coming from your heating system beyond your initial use of it at the onset of colder weather, the culprit may be faulty heater components.
 Another cause may be debris or objects that have somehow come into contact with the parts of your system that produce your heat.
 One more serious problem is electrical shorts in your heat pump, which have the potential to melt wires or insulators.

 What you can do.

 While the burn-off of dust when turning on your system for the first time is the likely cause of an odor, if you continue to notice a burning smell, it’s best to call a professional heating and air conditioning technician to diagnose the problem.

 Another good way to ensure your system stays problem-free is regularly scheduled preventive maintenance.
 In addition to checking to see that your system is operating safely, an annual checkup will keep your heating and cooling equipment in top condition, saving you money on energy costs and repair service.
-McGowan’s expert technicians can meet all of your system inspection, repair and maintenance needs.
+McGowan's Heating & Air Conditioning expert technicians can meet all of your system inspection, repair, and maintenance needs.